XYPairs

 Overview

-is a fundamental function to define response curves by specifying a series of X and Y values.
-For a given input X, it returns a linearly interpolated value of Y based on the defined XY matrix.
-If outside the defined X range, it returns the first or last points of Y value at the boundary.
-This function is particularly useful for modeling relationships where empirical data is available, such as temperature responses or biomass partitioning in agricultural models.
+XYPairs is a fundamental function in APSIM NG that defines response curves by specifying a series of X and Y coordinate pairs.
+For a given input X value, it returns a linearly interpolated Y value based on the defined XY matrix.
+If the input X value falls outside the defined range, the function returns the Y value at the nearest boundary point (either the first or last Y value).

 Configurable and Reportable Properties

-Property | Type | Description |
+| Property | Type | Description |

 Read-Only Reportable Properties